 Summertime Plumbing Problems

 Here is a list of common Summertime Plumbing Problems.
-When a summertime Plumbing problem occurs, it’s not only important to know what to do, but also when you should call the Plumber!
+When summertime Plumbing problems occur, it’s not only important to know what to do, but also when you should call the Plumber!

 - Clogged Garbage Disposal: Since, we are more active during summer with cookouts and barbecue, it is important to properly dispose of food waste.
 Do not put excess fruits and vegetables that are more fibrous and hard in texture such as watermelon rinds, celery and potato skins down the drain.
 Cooking oil, grease and fat from meats should be placed in the trash instead.
 Be sure to run plenty of cold water before, during and after the food is being ground up by the garbage disposal to ease in the downward flow through the drain to prevent a drainage clog.